-This course is designed to offer the Master of Arts in Biblical and Theological Studies student an extension to complete the thesis initiated in REL571.
-Students who have received an "In Progress" in REL571 must register for this course to remain in the MA program.
+(1-4 credits) This course is designed to offer the Master of Arts in Biblical and Theological Studies student an extension to complete the thesis initiated in REL571.
+Students who have

 Students must continue the extension sequence until successful completion of the thesis (REL571).
 This course and any subsequent extensions are eligible for an "In Progress" contract; however, the student must register for the next extension the following semester.
 On successful completion of REL571, all courses listed as "In Progress" will revert to the appropriate Pass status.
 If the student is unsuccessful in defending one's thesis, the policy for "In Progress" will be invoked for all REL 571 and REL 572 courses one year after the last REL572 course is listed as "In Progress."
 May be repeated a total of five (5) times.